Why every leader should understand how to build intrinsic motivation

 Intrinsic motivation is fuelled by three basic psychological needs that everyone shares.
 These are:

-For humans, these needs are just like how plants need sunlight, water, and nutrients in the soil.
+For humans, these needs are just like how plants need sunlight, water, and nutrients from their soil in order to grow.
 They are the ingredients that people need to flourish and thrive.
 When these psychological needs are fulfilled at work, employees will be more intrinsically motivated, perform better, and feel happier.

-Here are some practical steps leaders can take to fulfil employees’ basic psychological needs and build intrinsic motivation, particularly when leading people through change:
+Here are some practical steps leaders can take to fulfill employees’ basic psychological needs and build intrinsic motivation, particularly when leading people through change:

 • Provide an inspiring purpose and vision for change which aligns to employee values and gives them a sense of meaning.